iPhoneography and the Democratic Camera

 About your instructor:

-Mike Ensdorf, Associate Dean/Arts & Sciences, Professor of Photography/Journalism & Media Studies, Founder and Director/Gage Gallery at Roosevelt University.
+Mike Ensdorf, Associate Dean-College of Humanities, Education, and Social Sciences, Professor of Photography-Department of Humanities/Journalism & Media Studies, Founder and Director/Gage Gallery at Roosevelt University.
 Master of Fine Arts, University of Illinois at Chicago.